Sieboldianus/lbsntransform/docs/setup.md

 If you want to filter list of terms based on [NLTK stopwords][nltk], install nltk and download the stopwords once.

-You can actrivate this optional feature during installation of lbsntransform using extras:
+You can activate this optional feature during installation of lbsntransform using extras:
 ```python
 pip install 'lbsntransform[nltk_stopwords]'